TrisPatt/heritage-housing-predictive-analytics/README.md

 **User Stories:**<br>

 Data Practitioner’s Perspective:<br>
-* As a data practitioner, I want to design a dashboard interface that is user-friendly, so that the client can intuitively interact with the visualizations and predictions.
+* As a data practitioner, I want to design a dashboard interface that is user-friendly, so that the client can intuitively interact with the visualisations and predictions.
-* As a data practitioner, I want to include visualizations of correlations and feature importance in the dashboard, so that the client can understand the drivers of sale price *(Business Requirement 1)*.
+* As a data practitioner, I want to include visualisations of correlations and feature importance in the dashboard, so that the client can understand the drivers of sale price *(Business Requirement 1)*.
 * As a data practitioner, I want to build a functionality in the dashboard to predict sale prices for the client’s four inherited properties, so that the client can make informed pricing decisions *(business Requirement 2)*.
 * As a data practitioner, I want to allow the client to input house attributes into the dashboard and receive sale price predictions for other properties in Ames, so that the dashboard can serve as a future planning tool *(business Requirement 2)*.